 In your discussion with a potential liquidator for your estate, you should ask if they bring in other items to add to your sale.
 For you, there can only be one acceptable answer and that is “No”.

-You may hear all kinds of great sounding justifications for "making your sell better" by bringing in "consignment" pieces or just items to add to the appeal to your sale.
+You may hear all kinds of great-sounding justifications for “making your sell better” by bringing in “consignment” pieces or just items to add to the appeal of your sale.
 These justifications can really sound convincing.
-Just like the city of Troy thought it sounded great to accept the beautiful wooden horse and bringing it past the gates of the city that had held out for ten years in the war with the Greeks.
-It didn't turn out too well.
+Just like the city of Troy thought it sounded great to accept the beautiful wooden horse and bring it past the gates of the city that had held out for ten years in the war with the Greeks.
+It didn’t turn out too well.
 Instead of benefiting the city, it turned out to be rather detrimental, to say the least.